-Vitol's CEO: LNG Bunker Fuel to "Gain Traction"
+Vitol's CEO: LNG Bunker Fuel to 'Gain Traction'

 The executive noted that despite ammonia's slow start, the first vessel using the alternative bunker fuel is expected to sail in 2024.

-According to Hardy, carbon dioxide could emerge a new physical commodity especially in Europe as more firms engage in the business of its capure, transport and storage.
+According to Hardy, carbon dioxide could emerge as a new physical commodity especially in Europe as more firms engage in the business of its capture, transport and storage.

+The latest data from Society for Gas as a Marine Fuel (SGMF) indicates there are currently 210 LNG-fuelled ships in operation and a further 374 on order.